 Here is another method to reset Windows 7 password with Command Prompt.
 For this method, you will need a Windows 7 installation disk.
-If this did not come with your PC, then you will need to purchase this.
-You can either create your own installation disk by using a USB drive and then turning it into an install disk or alternatively, you can purchase one from online.
-For full instructions on how to create your own install disk, you will need to check online.
-If you have a reset disk, then complete these instructions.
+If this did not come with your PC, then you will need to purchase one.
+You can either create your own installation disk by using a USB drive and then turning it into an install disk.
+Following is a detailed instruction to reset Windows 7 user/administrator password using Command Prompt.

 Insert the Windows 7 install drive and restart your PC.
 You should see a Windows 7 installation screen.

 Click Next on the screen and choose "Repair your computer".

 Wait until your Windows 7 has been found and note down the location of the disk.

 From the System recovery options, choose Command Prompt.

 Copy the following command and then press enter:

 If your Windows 7 install location was different, then change the letter "d" with the correct one, for example, "c".

 Again, you may need to change the letter d with the other letter for your install location.